Yagisan/A-Touch-of-Frost/README.md

 I have created custom patches to smooth out compatibility issues between different mods, and to improve the integration of official Bethesda content into Skyrim SE.

 Finally, I have created my own bespoke mods, specifically for A Touch of Frost.
 It is these custom patches, and supporting bespoke mods that make A Touch of Frost stand apart from similar mod lists.

+# Quick Links
+- [Patreon](https://patreon.com/yagisan) contains update posts and provides a way of showing support for the project.
+- [Downloads](https://github.com/Yagisan/A-Touch-of-Frost/releases) for the most recent releases.
+- [Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases) for the tool to install this modlist.
+- [Issues](https://github.com/Yagisan/A-Touch-of-Frost/issues) for technical support with this mod list.
+- [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/51890) for user to user community support.

 # Installation